Indiana Court Records

 Online Request:

-An inquirer will need an BMV account to request an ODR online.
-The individual may visit the website to create the account with the following information;
+A BMV account is typically needed to request an ODR online.
+The individual may visit the website to create the account with the following information:

 Also, due to the Driver's Privacy Protection Act (DPPA), which protects the privacy of the drivers in the state, all individuals seeking access to driving records with personal information require an account to access BMV records in Indiana.